 Securing pollination for productive agriculture: guidelines for effective pollinator management and stakeholder adoption (PH16004)

-This investment provides funding into an existing Rural R&D for Profit program, to ensure that an additional year of fieldwork could be conducted.
+This investment provided funding into an existing Rural R&D for Profit program, to ensure that an additional year of fieldwork could be conducted.
 This project collected and disseminated information needed to design meaningful action to enhance pollination security and resilience for farmers of pollination dependent crops.

 The project team conducted field research to develop:

 - an understanding of the identity, density and efficacy of a diverse range of insect flower visitors of eleven pollination dependent crops

 - an understanding of the nature and extent of the main threats to pollination security

 - crop and landscape management strategies to secure pollination services in the future.